Enrico4444/AlgosFromScratch/README.md

 This repository was made for fun and personal interest in knowing the deep functioning of the most popular ML/DL algorithms.

 It includes algorithms developed by myself from scratch in Python Numpy all independently (credit for code snippets taken from the internet is always included).
-Many implementation steps were learned from Andrew Ng's Coursera Machine Learning and Deep Learning Courses.

 These are mainly for personal learning purposes, but I hope they can be useful for who wants to understand how algorithms work rather than just how to apply them.